kelbrad7/CodeLabs-Exercises/README.md

 4.2 Count the number of true values in an array.

-4.3 Build a working clock.
+4.3 Build Javascript clock.
+Used CSS for sizing and positioning of elements.